Addison's disease, also known as primary adrenal insufficiency or hypoadrenalism, is a rare disorder of the adrenal glands.

 An adrenal crisis is a medical emergency.
 If left untreated, it can be fatal.

-If you or someone you know has Addison's disease and is experiencing severe symptoms, dial 999 for an ambulance.
+If you or someone you know has Addison's disease and is experiencing severe symptoms, they will need a hydrocortisone injection immediately, either injected by themselves or by a person who is with them.

 Information about you

-If you have Addison's disease, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Diseases Registration Service (NCARDRS).
+If you have Addison's disease, your clinical team will pass information about you on to the National Congenital Anomaly and Rare Disease Registration Service (NCARDRS).

 This helps scientists look for better ways to prevent and treat this condition.
 You can opt out of the register at any time.